IliasGiannakopoulosLab/VarNet/README.md

 uncertainty_map
 ```

-For learned-mask experiments, `mask_1d` is the deterministic learned mask used for inference.
+For a learned-mask experiment, `mask_1d` stores the binary mask sampled for that test reconstruction.
+Because the original learnable-mask implementation is stochastic, the sampled mask and effective acceleration can differ across forward passes.

 ---